benjamin-bader/ExpectBetter/README.md

 How does it work?
 ------------------------
-Generics, runtime code generation, and magic - it's a little messy, but feel free to take a look.
+Generics, and runtime code generation courtesy of Castle.DynamicProxy.

 Basically, the mechanics of assertions are the same no matter what the language or framework - check a condition, then report an error if the condition doesn't hold.
 These mechanics are provided at runtime by a generated wrapper class around each matcher, the result of a call to `Expectations.Wrap<TActual, TMatcher>(TActual actual)`.
 The behavior of generated wrappers is straightforward - it implements a null check for actual, invokes the test method, checks the result, and perhaps constructs a meaningful failure message and raises an error.
-This is accomplished using the built-in `System.Reflection.Emit` facility - there is no other dependency incurred.

 This code requires sufficient .NET privileges to define and run dynamic assemblies; if your test environment has tighter constraints, you may encounter problems.